 Two sharing: £1,370.
 Single occupancy: £1,560.

-Hotel accommodation; private coach throughout; return train tickets between Newcastle and Durham; breakfasts and 2 dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.
+Hotel accommodation; private coach throughout; breakfasts and two dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.

 The tour involves a lot of walking, where coach access is restricted, and a lot of standing in churches and on site.
 Uneven ground and irregular paving are standard.
 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Average distance by coach per day: 64 miles.